-- (i) Zero in value if the NYSE quoted price of Watsco's Common stock did not exceed \$148.12\ on December 31, 2017, or - (ii) \$1,680 in value awarded for each one cent of increase in the NYSE quoted price of Watsco's Common stock over the prior year (if less than \$177.74#), or - (iii) \$2,520 in value is awarded for each one cent of increase in the NYSE quoted price of Watsco's Common stock over the prior year (if greater than \$177.74#) - represents the closing price of Watsco's Common stock at December 31, 2016. - # represents a 20% increase in the closing price of Watsco's Common stock versus December 31, 2016.
+(i) No incentive is earned if the price of Watsco's Common stock did not exceed \$170.04(3) on December 31, 2018, or

+(ii) \$1,700 in value awarded for each one cent of increase in the price of Watsco's Common stock over the prior year (if less than \$204.05(4)), or

+(iii) \$2,500 in value is awarded for each one cent of increase in the price of Watsco's Common stock over the prior year (if greater than \$204.05(4))

+- (1) Represents 2017 EPS.
+The 2018 Amendment included an EPS target of \$5.54 representing the 2017 EPS of \$5.81 less a 27 cent adjustment pertaining to the one-time accounting adjustment upon the initial adoption of the Tax Cuts and Jobs Act of 2017. - (2) Represents a 5% increase over 2017's EPS. - (3) Represents the closing price of Watsco's Common stock at December 31, 2017. - (4) Represents a 20% increase in the closing price of Watsco's Common stock versus December 31, 2017.
-The Employment Agreement sets forth that long-term incentives, if any, will be awarded in the form of restricted Class B common shares.
-The maximum amount of long-term incentive that our Chairman & CEO could be awarded in 2017 was limited to \$20 million.
-Although such awards are presented in the Summary Compensation Table at grant date fair value, due to the unusually long vesting periods and associated market and forfeiture risks, the present value of such awards is likely significantly less.
-Independent valuations obtained by the Company suggest that the present value of such awards is at least 25% less and may be as much as 50% less than the grant date fair value.

-For 2017, Watsco's annual EPS increased from \$5.15 per share in 2016 to \$5.81 per share in 2017, and the price of its Common stock increased from \$148.12 to \$170.04, as of December 31, 2017.
-Based on the performance criteria factors set forth above, the calculated gross value of the 2017 long-term incentive award earned by our Chairman & CEO was \$9.7 million.
-However, Mr. Nahmad elected to waive the portion of his long-term incentive arising from the tax benefit recognized by the Company upon the passage of the Tax Cuts and Jobs Act of 2017 on December 22, 2017.
-As a result, his award was reduced by \$2.5 million to gross value of \$7.2 million (42,871 restricted Class B Common shares) as reflected in the Summary Compensation Table.
-The restricted share award for 2017 is scheduled to cliff-vest on October 15, 2026 and is subject to forfeiture prior to this date as set forth in the restricted stock agreements.

-Mr. Nahmad also received \$11.00 in lieu of fractional shares.
+Watsco's 2018 EPS was \$6.49 per share and the price of its Common stock decreased from \$170.04 to \$139.14 as of December 31, 2018.
+The calculated gross value of the 2018 award earned by our Chairman & CEO was approximately \$8.6 million.
+However, Mr. Nahmad elected to waive the portion of the award related to the initial adoption of the Tax Cuts and Jobs Act of 2017.
+Accordingly, his 2018 award was reduced by approximately \$2.4 million to a gross value of approximately \$6.2 million (45,752 restricted Class B Common shares) as reflected in the Summary Compensation Table.
+Mr. Nahmad also received \$42.00 in cash in lieu of fractional shares.
+No restricted stock award was earned by our Chairman & CEO in 2018 for the stock price component of his 2018 long-term incentive program.

 Compensation & Long-Term Incentives for Our President.
 On January 15, 2016, A.J.
-Nahmad was promoted to the position of President.
-Under his direction and leadership, Watsco began in 2012 to actively increase its investment in a number of scalable technologies to further strengthen its leadership position in the HVAC/R marketplace and to introduce new technologies that have far-reaching potential.
+Nahmad was promoted to President.
+Under his direction and leadership, Watsco began in 2012 to actively increase its investment in a number of scalable technologies to further strengthen its leadership position in the HVAC/R marketplace and to introduce technology strategies that have far-reaching potential.
 His promotion to President acknowledged his leadership and recognized the importance of the successful execution and adoption of these technological innovations across the Watsco enterprise.
 His promotion was also considered an important event for the Company in terms of management succession with the goal of achieving long-term, generational continuity and consistency of Watsco's unique culture.